Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_native_sdk_java_example/connectors_native_sdk_java_example.md

 Below you can see all the steps that will be completed in the following parts of this quickstart.
 The starting point will be completing the prerequisites and going through the Wizard.

+The Wizard stage of the Connector guides the user through all the required configurations needed by the connector.
+The Daily Use stage allows user to view statistics, configure repositories for ingestion and pausing/resuming the connector.

 ![connector_overview](assets/connector_overview.svg)

 ## Wizard
 Duration: 15

-After entering the application the Wizard streamlit page will be opened.
+After entering the application the Wizard Streamlit page will be opened.
 The connector needs some information provided by the user before it can start ingesting data.
 The Wizard will guide you through all the required steps in the application itself, but also on the whole Snowflake account and sometimes even the external system that will be the source of the ingested data, in this case GitHub.